Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Results

 \subsection{Characterization of the Cortical Slow Waves}

-Following the methodology that is under definition in collaboration with several institutions in the Human Brain Project, aiming at the development of a flexible and modular analysis pipeline for the study of cortical activity \cite{Gutzen2020} (see also \cite{HBP-SGA2-UseCase-SWAP}), we developed for this study a set of analysis tools applicable to both experimental and simulated data and capable to identify wavefronts and quantify their features.

-Specifically, we improved the methodology implemented by Celotto et al. in \cite{celotto2020analysis} (see Methods for details), providing three quantitative local (i.e. channel-wise) measurements to be applied in order to characterize the identified slow waves activity: local wave velocity, local wave direction and local wave frequency.
-Namely, the high spatial resolution, that is the prominent feature of these datasets, allows not only to extract a global information for each wave, but also to evaluate the evolution of the above introduced local observables in each wave.
+In this work, we improved the methodology implemented by~\cite{celotto2020analysis} (see Methods for details), providing three local (i.e., channel-wise) quantitative measurements to be applied in order to characterize the identified slow waves activity: local wave velocity, local wave direction, and local wave frequency.
+The high spatial resolution of the data allows not only to extract global information for each wave, but also to evaluate the spatio-temporal evolution of the local observables within each wave.

-Thus, for each channel participating in a wave event, the local velocity is evaluated as the module of the gradient of its passage function (see equation \ref{eq:velocities_formula}), the local direction is computed from the weighted average of the components of the local wave velocities (see equation \ref{eq:direction_formula}), and the local wave frequency is evaluated from the distance in time between two consecutive waves passing through the same channel (see equation \ref{eq:SOFreq}).
+For each channel participating in a wave event, the local velocity is evaluated as the inverse of the absolute value of its passage function gradient (see Eq.~\eqref{eq:velocities_formula}), the local direction is computed from the weighted average of the components of the local wave velocities (see Eq.~\eqref{eq:direction_formula}), and the local wave frequency is expressed through its reciprocal, the inter-wave interval (IWI) evaluated from the duration between two consecutive waves passing through the same channel (see Eq.~\eqref{eq:SOFreq}).

-We applied this analysis procedure to the $8$ consecutive recordings that constitute our source of experimental information; local wave velocities, directions and frequencies of each dataset are depicted in Fig.\ref{fig2}\textbf{A}-\textbf{C}.
-Relying on a qualitative analysis of these distributions, different behaviours are distinguished, likely due to different levels of anesthesia associated to each recording and to the intrinsic variability of the biological phenomena.
-The similarity across the datasets has been quantitatively evaluated through the Kullback-Leibler divergence over the distributions of the 3 observables, and of their product, as shown in Fig.\ref{fig2}\textbf{D}.
-Specifically, $t2$, $t3$ and $t8$ are the most similar, as well as $t5$ and $t7$; as already discussed in the \textit{\nameref{sec:Results} \nameref{sec:Summary}} section, we have chosen to use in this work mainly the two consecutive sets $t2$ and $t3$; still, we have also performed some analysis of the inference independently produced from each of the $8$ chunks, as described in the section \textit{\nameref{sec:AnesthesiaLevels}} and in the section \textit{\nameref{sec:InnerLoop}}.